This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-You can easily change up this mini pecan pie with a few simple additions.
+You can easily change up this small pecan pie with a few simple additions.
 Here are a few ideas:

 • Chocolate Chip Addition: Add a small handful of chocolate chips to the filling.